It’s vital to welcome all community members and to ensure that everyone has a great experience on your membership site.

 Making your membership site accessible is key to providing a good user experience for all of your visitors.

 Accessibility allows everyone, regardless of physical or cognitive ability, to have the same access to your content.
-In order to make your membership site more accessible, there are several steps you can take.
+To make your membership site more accessible, there are several steps you can take.

 What is Accessible Web Design & Why is it Important?